mvdklip/Domoticz-SMA-SunnyBoy/README.md

 ```
 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "SMA Sunny Boy".

+Make sure to (temporarily) enable 'Accept new Hardware Devices' in System Settings so that the plugin can add devices.

 ## Known issues

 ## Updating